ashuklaa/AmbiMod/README.md

 Mouse inputs (Left, Right, Middle + Optical sensor movements) will be sent via HID (Mouse.h).
 M4-M12 will be sent via HID (Keyboard.h).
 Companion app will not handle either of these, as HID interfaces directly with OS.

 When first being plugged into the computer, mouse will briefly establish a Serial (COM Port) connection to the PC.
-This may require the Arduino to disable HID connection momentarily (unsure).
+This may require the Arduino to disable HID connection momentarily.

 Over this COM port, the keybinds for M4-M12 will be loaded into the companion app for the user to see.
 After companion app sends back a "confirm" signal over Serial, Arduino will close COM connection, and HID should automatically reestablish to send keystrokes.